psr-discovery/discovery/README.md

 $cache = Discovery::cache();
 ```

-Please see the [psr-discovery/cache-implementations](https://github.com/psr-discovery/cache-implementations) repository for a list of the supported library implementations.
-Pull requests are welcome to add support for additional libraries.
+Please see the [psr-discovery/cache-implementations](https://github.com/psr-discovery/cache-implementations) repository for a list of the supported implementations.
+If a particular implementation is missing you'd like to see, please open a pull request adding support.

 ### PSR-3 Loggers